aces/Loris/docs/wiki/00_SERVER_INSTALL_AND_CONFIGURATION/01_LORIS_Install/Ubuntu/README.md

 mv ./loris /var/www/; cd /var/www/loris
 ```

-Once in the correct directory, run the following commands:
+Once in the correct directory, run one of the following commands given your environment:

 ```bash
 cd `/var/www/loris/`; make      // For production environments